AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 //wanted postcondition     : 0 <= a <= 30
 ```

-Ok, 4 is an acceptable value for `a`.
+Ok, 4 is an allowed value for `a`.

 The form of predicate transformer semantics which we are interested in
 works the opposite way, we speak about *backward-reasoning*.
 From the wanted